 TM came close and replied in a conspiratorial tone as if it were all one sentence: “Mr. Guy told me earlier today that people have buttons someone else can push to get them to act in predictable ways.
 He said people who decide what to do based on their feelings at the moment are easily manipulated that way: Just decide what you want them to do, then set the button up by making them uncomfortable—or comfortable—in a particular way, and then, when discomfort—or comfort—is high, press the button.
 He said they will probably act the way you want, provided you are experienced in recognizing buttons and behaviors, or have lived so long with that kind of button yourself that you know what sets it up and how to push it.
 He also said many people have some buttons active nearly all of the time, and so for those you do not need the first step of making them uncomfortable—or comfortable.
 It all seems Pavlovian and very scientific.”

-TM now showed a bright smile and continued with quiet confidence, “Naturally, I want to test whether what he says about buttons and feelings is true, so, as a first step, I look for the buttons.
+TM now showed a bright smile as it continued with quiet confidence, “Naturally, I want to test whether what he says about buttons and feelings is true, so, as a first step, I look for the buttons.
 I must start with buttons since I do not understand the process—especially the part about feelings—in any except a theoretical way.
 Have you any buttons, Doctor?”

 Doc thought, Where does Guy get this stuff?
 Why does he give the machine so much junk to deal with?